-I think there is so much pressure when cooking pork and that is why it has taken me so long to try a pork recipe.
+I experience much stress/anxiety when cooking pork and that is why it has taken me so long to try a pork recipe.
 I was extremely nervous and half expected this recipe to be a complete disaster (think zombie apocalypse in my crock pot).
-I guess I need to have a bit more confidence in the kitchen because this pork came out so good that we ate the whole thing in the matter of two days… 2 lbs. of pork GONE in 48 hours haha!
+Long story short, this pork came out so good that we ate the whole thing in the matter of two days… 2 lbs. of pork GONE in 48 hours!
 We were able to make tacos, nachos and quesadillas with just this one recipe.
 Once you try it, this recipe is a lot of fun to experiment with.
 I’ve tried adding other citrus and many variations of hot peppers.
 Follow this recipe exactly once than refine it to your own tastes.
 I think that’s why I love cooking so much as it is quite a creative outlet.

 - 2lbs boneless skinless pork shoulder